PROSPECT HILL FORGE: The Blacksmithing Classroom

 Blacksmithing has a number of dangers associated with it, keep them in mind and, especially when trying something new, take a moment and imagine what could go wrong, what could fly, what could drop, what's going to be hot and where, then adjust your actions to minimize the repercussions.

-Smithing is usually loud, ear protection is a really good idea.
-We require all students to wear hearing protection.
 We have a variety of types of ear muffs and ear plugs available.
 If you have something suitable of your own, feel free to bring it.
-Due to previous bad experience on our part, we're trying to make darned sure that you don't damage your hearing in our shop!
+Due to personal experience, we're trying to make darned sure that you don't damage your hearing in our shop!

-We're working with fire, you can get burned.
 Either by the fire directly or by things that have been heated in it.
-Most people recognize fire and glowing metal items as being hot and avoid them by a learned reponse; the biggest danger in this regard is the unsuspected piece of hot, but black, iron.
+Most people recognize fire and glowing metal items as being hot and avoid them as a learned reponse; the biggest danger in this regard is the unsuspected piece of hot, but black, iron.
 Occasional minor burns are to be expected though.
 Suitable caution and modest protective clothing (described below), should be sufficient to avoid anything worse.

-Many things in the forge, both tools and stock, are sharp; you can cut yourself, both by tools that are supposed to be sharp and by bits of work or stock that may or may not be intentionally sharp.
+Many things in the forge, both tools and materials, are sharp; you can cut yourself, both by tools that are supposed to be sharp and by bits of work or stock that may or may not be intentionally sharp.

 Lots of force is being applied in an abrupt fashion.
 Sometimes objects suddenly take flight.
 Sometimes those objects are small.
 Eye protection is required.
 Sometimes bigger objects are involved, and they drop more than they fly.
 Solid shoes are a good idea; closed toe shoes are required.